-The CWD surveillance programme includes testing of slaughtered semi-domesticated reindeer (above 12 months in Southern Norway and above 24 months in Northern Norway), slaughtered farmed deer (above 24 months), euthanized animals and fallen stock of captive deer and semi-domesticated reindeer (above 24 months) and wild cervids (above 12 months), or any animal showing clinical signs, as well as wild cervids submitted for necropsy at the NVI.
+The CWD surveillance program includes testing of slaughtered semi-domesticated reindeer (above 12 months in Southern Norway and above 24 months in Northern Norway), slaughtered farmed deer (above 24 months), euthanized animals and fallen stock of captive deer and semi-domesticated reindeer (above 24 months) and wild cervids (above 12 months), or any animal showing clinical signs, as well as wild cervids submitted for necropsy at the NVI.
 In addition, since the discovery of CWD in 2016, extensive testing of hunted cervids has been implemented.
-This effort is a cooperation between the Norwegian Food Safety Authority, the Norwegian Environmental Agency, the Norwegian Institute for Nature Research (NINA), and NVI.
+The program is owned and financed by the Norwegian Food Safety Agency (NFSA), run by the NVI and is in sample collection a cooperation between the NFSA, the Norwegian Environmental Agency, the Norwegian Institute for Nature Research (NINA), and NVI.
 Apart from cervids, available wild muskoxen found dead/or killed are also enrolled in the Norwegian surveillance of animal TSE.
 These animals live in the Dovre Mountains, as the only free-ranging muskox population in Norway.

-The routine diagnostics of CWD require testing of brain tissue (Medulla oblongata).
-Due to early detection of prions in lymphoid tissue of reindeer in Norway, such tissues

-(retropharyngeal lymph nodes) have, since 2016, been included in the testing of all cervid species and muskoxen when available.
+The routine diagnostics of CWD require testing of brain tissue (Medulla oblongata as a minimum).
+Due to early detection of prions in lymphoid tissue of reindeer in Norway, the retropharyngeal lymph nodes have, since 2016, been included in the testing of all cervid species and muskoxen when available.

-A rapid test (IDEXX HerdChek BSE-Scrapie AG Test, IDEXX Laboratories, Westbrook, USA) was used to screen samples from pooled brain and lymph nodes for detection of PrPSc.
+A rapid test (IDEXX HerdChek BSE-Scrapie AG Test, IDEXX Laboratories, Westbrook, USA) is used to screen samples from pooled brain and lymph nodes for detection of PrP^{Sc}.

-Initially positive ELISA results were retested in brain and lymph node separately, before confirmatory western-blot (TeSeE® WESTERN-BLOT, Bio-Rad, Marnes-la-Coquette, France), according to the manufacturer's instructions.
-All the samples were analysed at NVI, being the national reference laboratory for animal TSEs and a WAOH (founded OIE) reference laboratory for CWD.
+Initially, positive ELISA results are retested in brain and lymph node separately, before confirmatory western-blot (TeSeE® WESTERN-BLOT, Bio-Rad, Marnes-la-Coquette, France), according to the manufacturer's instructions.
+All the samples are analysed at NVI, being the national reference laboratory for animal TSEs and a WAOH (founded OIE) reference laboratory for CWD.